sidward14/gan-lab/README.md

 ## Basic Usage on Command-line

-__Clone this repo__, then simply running the following to configure your model & dataset and train your chosen model:
+__Clone this repo__, then simply run the following to configure your model & dataset and train your chosen model:
   ~~~
   $ python config.py [model] [--optional_kwargs]
   $ python data_config.py [dataset] [dataset_dir] [--optional_kwargs]